shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 Since you will likely be working in a Codespace, you will need to open a virtual screen to run your Pygame programs.
 To do this [floow these instuctions](https://curriculum.jointheleague.org/howto/python_codespaces.html#open-a-virtual-screen-on-the-web)

-## Assignment 1

-1. Copy `examples/01-move.py` into this directory.
-2. Run the program and see what it does.
-Use the arrow keys to move the square around the screen.
-3. Read the code and try to understand how it works.
-4. Read the Pygame documentation for [pygame.draw](https://www.pygame.org/docs/ref/draw.html) and change the program to draw a circle.
-5. Read the documentation for [pygame.key](https://www.pygame.org/docs/ref/key.html) and change the program to move the circle with the `W`, `A`, `S`, and `D` keys.

 ## Important Tips